Ebazhanov/linkedin-skill-assessments-quizzes/microsoft-excel/microsoft-excel-quiz.md

 - [ ] Insert Column Left
 - [x] Insert

 #### Q114.
-You want to restric the values entered in a cell to a speified set, such as Hop, Skip, Jump.
+You want to restrict the values entered in a cell to a specified set, such as Hop, Skip, Jump.
 Which type of data validation should you use?

 - [ ] input range
 - [x] list